metdxt/urd/docs/src/integration/dice-roller.md

 The trait has two methods:

 - **`roll_individual`** — the core method you must implement.
 Returns a `Vec<i64>` with one entry per die rolled, each in the range `1..=sides`.
-- **`roll`** — a convenience method that sums the individual results.
+- **`roll`** — a convenience method that sums the individual results using checked arithmetic, saturating to `i64::MAX` on overflow.
 You generally don't need to override this unless you want to optimize the common case.

 Both methods must be safe to call from any thread (`Send + Sync`).